 One of the big reasons I write theatre criticism is to explore the way exceptional theatre holds a mirror to the audience, and encourage every local theater to be more thoughtful about the art they produce.
 Every theater is telling a story with the work they choose, the performers who grace the stage, and like any dramaturg worth their salt, I get a little obsessed with how a show can relate to our world’s bigger picture.
 I will advocate for shows and theaters that tell honest & often marginalized stories with the plays they select, casting, directing, and performing.
 Along those lines, I believe critics owe that same thoughtfulness to every show they review.

 Rachel Simon is the newest contributor to Theatre By Numbers.
-She’ll eventually turn in her bio and critic’s statement, we’re sure.
+Her work can also be found in the comics anthology Wayward Sisters.

 Christopher Kidder-Mostrom began his career as a theatre critic in 2004.
 Since then he wrote and reviewed for The City Pages (citypages.com), Secrets Of The City (secretsofthecity.com, formerly The Rake Magazine), and Mpls/St.Paul Magazine (mspmag.com) in Minnesota, as well as Center Stage Chicago and Newcity Magazine (newcitystage.com) in Chicago.
 Chris founded Theatre By Numbers.
 Kidder-Mostrom has hung up his critic hat (for now) in order to focus on his own work as a playwright, director, and literary translator of dramatic works.